Ais113/GetAndCleanData-AssignWk4/README.md

 				y_train <- read.table("UCI HAR Dataset/train/y_train.txt", col.names = "code")

-4.The next step was to merge the training and test databases, and combine all 3 of the data sets into one:
+4. The next step was to merge the training and test databases, and combine all 3 of the data sets into one:

 •x_data - contains all of the various different readings from the sensor signals (accelerometer and gyroscope) for the train and test data
 •y-data - is the list of activity codes in each row corresponding to each of the measurements in x_data